Impact of dispersal on the stability of metapopulations: Model

 A summary of all parameters used here is shown in Table \ref{tab:param1}, and the ecological interpretation of the elasticities can be found in Table \ref{tab:param2}.
-For additional discussions of generalized modelling, see \cite{GrossFeudel2006} and \cite{Gross2009}.
+The relationship between generalized models and conventional models is illustrated in \citep{Plitzko2012}.
+For additional discussions of generalized modeling, see \citep{GrossFeudel2006} and \citep{Gross2009}.

-Using these parameters, we write the Jacobian matrix, to study the dynamics of the system at the steady state.
+We can now write the Jacobian matrix in an arbitrary steady state.
+The Jacobian matrix, $\rm \bf J$, with $J_{i,j}=\partial \dot{x_i} / \partial x_j$, captures the response of the focal steady state $X^*$ to sufficiently small perturbations.
 The diagonal elements of the Jacobian matrix are

 and the non-diagonal elements are